 1. Take a break from all forms of criticism, nagging or sarcasm.

 When we feel alone in a marriage, our frustration and heartbreak can lead us to cycle of negativity.
 Without even realizing it, you might have fallen into the common trap of responding to your spouse’s indifference with different forms of negativity.
 Your criticisms are probably justified, but they’re not helpful.
 In fact, they are probably making the situation worse.
 Whenever you feel the urge to say something critical or negative, bite your tongue.
 This includes venting about your spouse to others in person or online.
-This simple act of choosing silence over negativity is a step in the right direction.2.
-Find something positive to encourage and affirm in your spouse.
+This simple act of choosing silence over negativity is a step in the right direction.

 When your spouse is disconnecting, it may be difficult to find anything worth praising, but find something.
 Maybe he/she is a hard worker or a good parent or doing something that is adding value to the household.
 Focus on that positive place and genuinely show appreciation for it.
 Your words have more power than you may realize.
 By choosing to focus on a positive and keeping silent (at least temporarily) on the negatives, the tone of your words could help change the tone of your marriage.